Lease Assignment Template, Free Download 2026

 A tenant needs to permanently transfer their entire lease to a new tenant (the assignee) because they are relocating, and the assignor wants to transfer all remaining rights and obligations under the lease rather than subletting.

-A commercial tenant is selling their business and the new owner needs to assume the existing lease agreement through a formal lease assignment with the landlord consent required by the original lease.
+A commercial tenant is selling their business and the new owner needs to assume the existing lease agreement through a formal commercial lease assignment template with the landlord consent required by the original lease.

 The original lease permits assignment with landlord approval, and the tenant has found a qualified replacement who is willing to assume all lease obligations, including rent payments, maintenance responsibilities, and the security deposit.